khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/type-headings.md

 `gl-heading-{1-6}` mixins and classes are promoted as the preferred approach to heading typography.
 Their usage should align with semantic heading level e.g. `<h2 class="gl-heading-2">...</h2>`.
 While it is possible to use a different class to heading element e.g. `<h2 class="gl-heading-3">...</h2>`, the migration work will adjust headings to provide meaningful heading levels.

-`gl-heading-scale-{100-800}` mixins and classes are used for [contextual adjustments](#contextual-adjustments) for updating specific cases where the semantic heading scale does not visually align.
+`gl-heading-scale-{100-800}` mixins and classes are available for [contextual adjustments](#contextual-adjustments) where the semantic heading scale doesn't provide the desired visual hierarchy.
+However, the recommendation is to use the default scale and avoid contextual adjustments as much as possible.

 #### Margins